 Concerns for first due engine crews are intense heat, limited visibility, floor collapse, stair burn through, entanglement, limited ventilation, secondary means of egress and the occurrence of a hostile fire event, especially in areas with taxpayers, lightweight construction, and long reflex/response times.

 Basement vs Cellar: If half or more of the height is above ground (or the curb), it's a basement, if less than half is above ground, it's a cellar.
 Some garden apartments and brownstones will have their first floor slightly below grade.
-If it's a living space, count it as a story.
+If it's a living space, and more than half the height of the apartment is above the curb line, count it as a story.

 On approach, look for exterior cutout or Bilco doors as an option for secondary egress, fire attack, or ventilation.
 Take a quick look inside the basement window while stretching the line.
-For trapped occupants on upper floors, have a charged line for protection of the normal escape route (interior stairs), and consider starting ground ladder placement for VES.
+For trapped occupants on upper floors, have a charged line for protection of the normal escape route (interior stairs, front door) and consider starting ground ladder placement for VES.

 Exterior Fire Spread: Vented basement fires will have to be stopped from spreading up the exterior siding.
 Fires that are not venting from well windows can still spread up the interior wall through void spaces, especially in balloon construction.
 Stop any vertical exterior fire spread by quickly applying water from exterior and opening up the siding.